 6. European Silver

-European silver isn’t any one type of silver alloy.
-It’s a collective term referring to the many different silver grades that were traditionally used across continental Europe.
+European silver, also known as continental silver, isn’t any one type of silver alloy.
+It’s a collective term referring to the many different non-sterling silver grades that were traditionally used across continental Europe.

 Continental grades of silver are less common today, since sterling silver has become the leading silver alloy for jewelry making around the world.
 However, jewelers in some European regions continue to produce pieces according to their traditional silver standards.